wattanunteeratanapong/Dont-Deal-With-The-Devil/README.md

-# Don't Deal With the Devil
+# Don't Deal With The Devil
 Transform from "Python" into "JavaScript" from this repository &nbsp;:&nbsp; https://github.com/wattanunteeratanapong/Blackjack-House-Edge-Study <br><br>

 Try Here ==>